 Suspending utility services when moving out

 • When your tenancy comes to an end, you will need to take meter readings and contact the utility services providers to advise them.

 • Try to give at least two days’ notice to avoid being held liable for bills for up to two days after you move out.

 • Once you do move out you will be sent a final bill, you will need to either give the utility companies a forwarding address or set up mail redirection to ensure you receive your final bills.

 Do not forget to tell the suppliers that you are moving because debt could continue to accrue, which may affect your credit rating.
 Leaving debt behind at a property is likely to prevent the landlord from giving you a good reference in the future.

-Family Homes are letting agents with offices in Sittingbourne and Faversham.
-We have been in business for over 25 years and are the leading and largest independent specialists in property lettings and management in the area.
-If you are a current or prospective tenant with any questions about tenancy utility services, please feel free to contact us on 01795 47 34 34.
+Family Homes are an established letting agent in Sittingbourne.
+We have been in business for over 28 years and are the leading and largest independent specialists in property lettings and management in the area.
+If you need any advice, Family Homes are more than happy to help.
+We can talk over the phone or we can arrange an appointment.
+Simply fill in a contact form or call us on 01795 47 34 34.